hollygrimm/Journal-Utilities/README.md

 copy `.env.sample` to `.env`

 ### Add Github token
-Navigate to https://github.com/settings/tokens and click generate token classic > and scope select repo (to allow all of the repo items) add the token to the .env file as GITHUB_TOKEN
+Navigate to https://github.com/settings/tokens and click `Generate new token (classic)` For scope, select `repo` (to allow all of the repo items) and click `Generate Token` add the token to the .env file as GITHUB_TOKEN

 ## Run format